leobauza/react-ssr/README.md

 ## What are we building here?

-The end result of this app is a counter that is initially rendered server side and then updated with client-side JavaScript.
+The end result of this app is a counter that is initially rendered server-side and then updated with client-side JavaScript.

 The goal is to minimize the parts needed to get the app up and running.
 Webpack is used to compile the client-side React code.
-Server side code is compiled on the fly with babel register.
+Server-side code is compiled on the fly with babel register.
 To run the app first start a webpack watch process with `yarn start` and then start the node server with `yarn server`.

-This represents a minimal example of a server side rendered (SSR) React app.
+This represents a minimal example of a server-side rendered (SSR) React app.
 This app is not production ready, it's not the only way to set up SSR, and is meant as an introduction to the concept of SSR React.

 There are more robust solutions that make working with SSR code easier, and solve many of the problems that an SSR app would run into.
 Some frameworks to explore are [NEXT.js](https://nextjs.org/) and [Gatsby](https://www.gatsbyjs.org/).

 ## Prerequisites

 This requires basic understanding of [yarn](https://yarnpkg.com/en/), [node](https://nodejs.org/en/), [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [Babel](https://babeljs.io/).
-This app also uses [Express.js](https://expressjs.com/) to start a server and server side render the app with node.js.
+This app also uses [Express.js](https://expressjs.com/) to start a server and server-side render the app with node.js.

 In this app Webpack (using babel-loader) is used to transform the latest JavaScript in the `client.js` file into a bundle that the `server.js` file includes using `<script src="./assets/app.bundle.js"></script>`.
 Babel is also used in `index.js` via `require('@babel/register')` to avoid the need of a more complex Webapck setup. `@babel/register` transforms `server.js` to JavaScript that can be understood by Node.js.
 Both `@babel/register` and the Webpack configuration use the `.babelrc` file to configure babel transformations.